-Join James Williamson for an in-depth discussion in this video Using the Kit Editor, part of Up and Running with Typekit.
+Join James Williamson for an in-depth discussion in this video Using the Kit Editor, part of Typekit Quick Start.

 - Most of the font management tasks for web fonts inside Typekit will be performed in the kit editor.
 So, I want to start by taking a brief tour of it so you'll know where to find things.
 I'm currently signed into my full Adobe Typekit account.
 To open up any existing kit, I just go right up here to the kit menu, and choose the kit that I want, in this case, the Typekit kit.
 It's a little bit of alliteration almost.
 Okay, this is going to open up the kit editor in its own window.
 I'm just going to reposition this window, and I'm actually going to make it a little bit larger.

 One of the things that I've found is the default size tends to cut some options off or not display as much.
 So, I like making it a little bit larger.
 Now, you will notice that the kit editor does open up in a separate window.
 If I click back on the main Typekit site, a lot of people assume when they do that that it closes the kit editor.
 Then they go and reopen it again, but it's still open, all I have to do is go back, find that window, and open it up again.
 So, it just basically hides the window.
 So the first thing that you're going to notice inside the kit editor is a list of the fonts that you've chosen for that particular kit.